cdsittampalam/documentation/docs/Partner API.md

 Connect to the Partner API
 --------------------------

-The Partner API key is needed for security reasons to ensure that only you can access specific endpoints in the Partner API.
+The Partner API key is needed for security reasons to ensure that only you can access the endpoints in the Partner API.

 All users that generate an API key have the same permissions when they use the Partner API.